-This one-page infographic highlights the successes from the most recent reporting period for the California PaintCare program (July 1, 2022 to June 30, 2023).
+This one-page infographic highlights the successes from the most recent reporting period for the California PaintCare program (January 1 to December 31, 2023).
 Please consider downloading and printing a copy of the infographic and then posting it for staff and the public at your business or organization.

 Annual Reports